AnyLog-co/documentation/northbound connectors/remote_cli.md

 ## Usage examples

-The following queries were all executed through the Query node to show that from a single point the user can get not only the data, but also metadata and general machine information.

-* Show tables in network:
+The following demonstarte commands issued via cURL and their web representation using the Remote CLI:

+### Return the list of tables supported by the network

+Using cURL:
 `curl -X GET 23.239.12.151:32349 -H "command: get tables where dbms=*" -H "User-Agent: AnyLog/1.23"`

+Using the Remote CLI:

 ![get databases](../imgs/remote_cli_get_databases.png)

-* Show columns in a given table - `litsanleandro.ping_sensor`:
+### Return columns in a given table

+Using cURL:

 `curl -X GET 23.239.12.151:32349 -H "command: get columns where dbms=litsanleandro and table=ping_sensor" -H "User-Agent: AnyLog/1.23"`

+Using the Remote CLI:

 ![get columns](../imgs/remote_cli_get_columns.png)

-* Query data in Blockchain - list all operators for company _Lit San Leandro_.
-There are 6 operators, but we only see 1 due to screen size.
-Please note, for `where`  conditions, user(s) should know what they're looking for -- whether it's a specific type of node based on a given IP address; or all the policies associated with a given owner (company).
+### Return Operators nodes associated to a company

+Using cURL:

 `curl -X GET 23.239.12.151:32349 -H 'command:blockchain get operator where company="Lit San Leandro"' -H "User-Agent: AnyLog/1.23"`

+Using the Remote CLI:

 ![view operators in blockchain](../imgs/remote_cli_blockchain_operators.png)

-* Get list of data nodes (operators) and what kind of data they contain.
+### Get the list of nodes that host the data (for each table)

+Using cURL:

 `curl -X GET 23.239.12.151:32349 -H "command:get data nodes" -H "User-Agent: AnyLog/1.23" `

+Using the Remote CLI:

 ![Data Nodes](../imgs/remote_cli_data_nodes.png)

-* Query the last 90 seconds - notice that unlike the previous examples the "network" option is enabled & data is coming from 3 of the 6 nodes.
+### Query the last 90 seconds of data

+Using cURL:

 `curl -X GET /23.239.12.151:32349 -H 'command: sql litsanleandro format=table "select timestamp, value FROM ping_sensor WHERE timestamp >= NOW() -90 seconds"' -H "User-Agent: AnyLog/1.23" -H "destination: network"`

+Using the Remote CLI:

 ![Last 90 seconds of data](../imgs/remote_cli_select_last_90sec.png)

-* Query the last 10 minutes of data per node - notice that like the previous example the "network" option is enabled & data is coming from 3 of the 6 nodes.
-(The reason for the limit is so the result will easily fit the screen)
+### Query the last 10 minutes of data including the source node

+Using cURL:

 `curl -X GET 23.239.12.151:32349 -H 'command: sql test format=table and extend=(+ip, +node_name) "select timestamp, value FROM rand_data WHERE timestamp >= NOW() - 10 minutes ORDER BY value LIMIT 50"' -H "User-Agent: AnyLog/1.23" -H "destination: network"`

+Using the Remote CLI:

 ![Last 10 minutes of data](../imgs/remote_cli_select_last_10min.png)